- Audio & Video

 The Gibson Custom 1968 Les Paul Custom Flame Top electric guitar is one of those instruments you dream about as a kid and thanks to Gibson's Custom Shop we can enjoy this beautiful vintage guitar without closing our eyes.

-The guitar's '57 Classic humbuckers deliver such a rich tone you'd think you'd curled up in a jar of molasses and had your face licked clean by an angel - (I don't know what that means either but it sounded nice when it rolled off my fingers) The Gibson '68 Les Paul Custom reissue is available in several beautiful styles including the Antique Natural pictured at right, as well as a stunning Triburst and a rich golden Washed Cherry.
+The guitar's '57 Classic humbuckers deliver such a rich tone you'd think you'd curled up in a jar of molasses and had your face licked clean by an angel - (I don't know what that means either but it sounded nice when it rolled off my fingers) The Gibson '68 Les Paul Custom reissue is available in several beautiful styles including the Ebony (above), Antique Natural, as well as a stunning Triburst and a rich golden Washed Cherry.

 The Gibson Custom '68 Les Paul Custom will set you back a pretty penny but if you are serious about your guitars like I am it is well worth saving your pennies for.

 When reading through reviews on this stellar guitar I found one that sounds just about right... the reviewer stated "it'll break your back and your bank, but so will a supermodel!
 This one will still be around long after she's gone!"
 Sounds like the making of a blues tune to me.

 Vintage guitar poll: electric or acoustic? - Lay it on the line what's your style....

 Me personally, I'm an acoustic lover, nothing like a crackling beach fire with the soft sounds of an acoustic guitar to warm the night.
 But then again there is the rip shredding massive attack of a great electric guitar riff.... hmmm touch choice.
 You make the call.